enriqueasegura/Fmethod/README.md

 https://en.wikipedia.org/wiki/PID_controller#Integral_term

-# A more complete documentation can be found here:
+# More documentation can be found here:

 The bread and butter of experimental physics software at SLAC: https://en.wikipedia.org/wiki/EPICS A Python library to get started with the nuts and bolts of EPICS: